kubernetes/enhancements/keps/sig-storage/661-statefulset-volume-resize/README.md

 We would want to perform PVC reconciliation only for replicas that are in the latest revision of the StatefulSet object, and are running, but not necessarily ready (pass readiness checks).

-* The reason for only performing reconciliation on running and up to date (match to the latest revision), is that we don't want to do unecessary reconciliation works on replicas that are not running and might never run again as far as we're concerned.
+* The reason for only performing reconciliation on running and up to date (match to the latest revision), is that we don't want to do unnecessary reconciliation works on replicas that are not running and might never run again as far as we're concerned.
   * Another reason is that we want for the PVC reconciliation to match the cadence of pod creation/modification in the StatefulSet.
 If the user uses monotonic (`OrderedReadyPodManagement`) roll out strategy, we'd want the PVC reconciliation process to respect that strategy.
 This is especially important considering that PVC reconciliation could fail asynchronically (eg, due to out of space/exceeding quota issues) and we want the failure to be predictable.
   * Another reason is that some CSI drivers don't support offline expansion (meaning, the volume has to be published/attached to a pod)
   * This means that if the StatefulSet is scaled to 0, and the user resizes one of the PVC templates, the change won't be reconciled (even if the PVC objects exist), until the StatefulSet is scaled up again.